MMarochov/MazeRunner/README.md

 6. If you find yourself still in the maze after using all the moves, you should return Lost.

+## Not sure where to begin?

+- Try finding the start point!
+What's the index of the number 2 in the maze array?

 ## Example tests